-The lost and found area is located in the main hallway in Lineberry.
-All found items should be turned into the main office.
+The lost and found area is located in the main hallway in Lineberry and in the office in Currin.
+All found items should be turned into one of the offices.
 Items may be claimed during regular school hours.
 After 30 days, all unclaimed items will be donated to a charitable organization.